Los Angeles 2008 : 11/11 ~ 11/19

 then switched to Highway 101 to reach Santa Barbara.
 This stretch of the coast around here is sometimes called the "American Riviera".

 to the west and north of Santa Barbara (city).
-Movie "Sideways"
+The movie "Sideways"

 shot locations in this area (Santa Ynez, Solvang, Buellton, Lompoc etc, along or

 near Route 246).
 You may obtain useful visitors info from

 Santabarbara.com.
 I clicked on one of the links to request (and received) a

 Sideways tour map, but wound up not having time to tour these vineyard towns.